 - Press the cookie base into the baking dish using your fingers.

-- Bake the lemon cookie base for about 20 minutes.
+- Bake the lemon cookie base for about 20 minutes until golden brown.

 - While the crust is baking make the lemon filling.
-Beat the eggs in the same bowl used for the cookie base if possible.
+Beat the eggs, lemon juice, lemon zest, granulated sugar, flour, and salt.
+Mix well.

 - After the crust has baked for 20 minutes, remove it from the oven and slowly and carefully pour in the lemon filling.